 Course Delivery Method: Online

-Course Length: This course is 40 hours of instruction.
+Course Length: This course is approximately 60 hours of instruction.
 Students have 60 days to complete the online course.

 Course Start Dates: ongoing, access is granted once registration and payment is received.

 Course Description: This course will provide students with an awareness of safety issues related to engineering, manufacturing, maintenance, and certification of composite materials associated with civil aircraft structures, in accordance with AC 20-107B (Composite Aircraft Structure).
 This course was developed in collaboration with Wichita State University, key industry experts, and the Federal Aviation Administration.
 After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination, students study more advanced topics during an on-line, interactive learning experience via Blackboard.
 Teaching methodology includes online discussions facilitated by subject matter experts, relevant documentation, and audio/visual aids.
 Depending on prior knowledge and experience, students will spend up to ten hours per week reviewing materials, participating in online discussions, and testing their knowledge.
 The course will include a 2.5-day hands-on laboratory, which is optional but highly recommended.

 Course Delivery Method: Online with an optional hands on lab

 Course Start Dates: 1st Monday in March and 1st Tuesday in September